Promethearchaeum: Discovery

-Japanese researchers at the National Institute of Advanced Industrial Science and Technology (AIST) in Tsukuba started a project of exploring microbes of the Pacific Ocean in 2006.
-A team led by Masaru Konishi Nobu was hoping to find methane-metabolising microbes that could potentially be used to degrade sewage.
+Japanese researchers at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) in Yokosuka started a project of exploring microbes of the Pacific Ocean in 2006.
+A team led by Hiroyuki Imachi was hoping to find methane-metabolising microbes that could potentially be used to degrade sewage.
 They first explored the sediments at about 2500 m depths off the south coast of Shikoku island, called the Nankai Trench.
 The trench had methane vents that suited their plan.
 Using submersible research vessel, they kept on collecting and analysing the oceanic muds for 10 years, and identified different types of microbes.

 In 2015, Swedish biologists at Uppsala University, led by Thijs Ettema reported a discovery of a new group of archaea from the Arctic Ocean.
 They gave the name "Ca. Lokiarchaeum" (as a phylum "Lokiarchaeota") as they were found at a hydrothermal vent called Loki's castle.
-Genetic studies indicate that these archaea are at the core of the origin and evolution of eukaruotes.
+Genetic studies indicate that these archaea are at the core of the origin and evolution of eukaryotes.
 Subsequent discoveries of "Ca. Lokiarchaeum"-like archaea followed the Norse god-naming pattern, such that "Thorarchaeota", "Odinarchaeota" and "Heimdallarchaeota" which led to creation of the superphylum "Asgard", and the common collective name "Asgard archaea".
 It was then that Nobu and his team realised some of their microbes were very similar to the Asgard archaea.

 The AIST team knew that it was important to identify their microbes by growing and microscopically examining in the laboratory, as it became a general rule that prokaryotic (bacteria and archaea) species must be grown (in pure culture) and sampled in a laboratory for complete acceptance as a correct identification.
-Hiroyuki Imachi and his microbiologist-colleagues at Japan Agency for Marine-Earth Science and Technology (JAMSTEC) joined in.
+Masaru Konishi Nobu and his colleagues at National Institute of Advanced Industrial Science and Technology (AIST) joined in.
 Archaea are difficult to grow under normal laboratory conditions, as they live only in extreme environments, such as in toxic, acidic, salty, and hot spring environments.
 The Japanese archaea also died the moment they were isolated from the sediments, while other microbes multiplied.